Basic Cocos2d-x Concepts

 Game engines usually support multiple platforms thus making it easy to develop your game and then deploy it to multiple platforms without much overhead at all.
 Since Cocos2d-x is a game engine, it provides a simplified API for developing cross-platform mobile and desktop games.
 By encapsulating the power inside an easy to use API, you can focus on developing your games and worry less about the implementation of the technical underpinnings.
 Cocos2d-x will take care of as much or as little of the heavy lifting as you want.

-objects and much more.
+Audio objects and much more.
 Everything you need to create your games are included.